 - EASE OF INSTALLATION

-Highest rigidity and security available in wire mesh fence panels due to sophisticated double wire design.
+Highest security available in wire mesh fence panels due to small 1/2″ x 3″ mesh spacing.

 The fence system is provided as a complete modular system consisting of panels in various heights, high strength steel posts and attachment hardware.
 A selection of swing, slide and cantilever gates are available.